petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 but instead commit them to DVC, since Git is not particularly good at handling large and/or binary files.
-The Calkit Cloud serves as a "DVC remote" for us to push these artifacts to back them up and make them available to our team.
+The Calkit Cloud serves as a "DVC remote" for us to push these artifacts to back them up and make them available to others with access to the project.

 If we go down to the terminal and run `calkit push`, we'll push our DVC artifacts (just the PDF at this point)